Are you ready to get married, but confused about if you guys are good to go maybe due to your blood group or genotype? Then, this is for you.

-First and foremost, before we begin to go in-depth on the matter at hand, let us state it critically that Anyone can marry Anyone, depending on your financial status, and with proper counseling.
+First and foremost, before we begin to go in-depth on the matter at hand, let us state it critically that Anyone can marry Anyone, depending on their financial status, and with proper counseling.
 When we go forward, you’d understand why this was said.

 What is Genotype?

-In Simple English, your genotype is the origin of those features that you are inherited from your parents.
+In Simple English, your genotype is the origin of those features that you inherited from your parents.
 It is the reason why you look like your father/mother, why you have your complexion, height, weight, etc.

-eye color, hair color, height, how your voice sounds, certain diseases (e.g, breast cancer, Diabetes), certain behaviors (e.g: some kinds of epilepsy).
+eye color, hair color, height, how your voice sounds, certain diseases (e.g, breast cancer, Diabetes), and certain behaviors (e.g: some kinds of epilepsy).

 This is why a short man or Lady would be looking for a tall partner to marry to see if they can change that.

 For more explanation, you can ask questions in the comments below.
-We would love to keep this simple, and today, our focus is on Haemoglobin Genotype or what most persons would call Blood genotype.
+We would love to keep this simple, and today, our focus is on Haemoglobin Genotype or what most persons would call the Blood genotype.